jeroenvanmaanen/archetype-nix-haskell-grpc/README.md

 * Haskell (for pure functional programming, strong typing and performance)
 * Envoy (for service mesh architecture and high availability)

+I fell in love with fused-effects for monad composition, so I plan to use that too. `;-)`

 Axon and Envoy use gRPC to integrate with other components, so I would like to develop Haskell programs that integrate smoothly with gRPC APIs.
 I tried to get [Haskell gRPC support](https://github.com/awakesecurity/gRPC-haskell)